RanitManik/DSA-Bootcamp-Java/README.md

 ## Acknowledgments

-I extend my gratitude to the DSA community and the wealth of resources that have contributed to my proficiency in Data Structures and Algorithms.
+I extend my gratitude to the DSA community and the wealth of resources that have contributed to my proficiency in Data Structures and Algorithms.</br>
 </br>Thank you for embarking on this journey in DSA with Ranit.
 Together, we can master Data Structures and Algorithms using Java!

 ---
-> Feel free to clone this repository and use it as a template for your own "DSAwithRanit" journey.
+>Feel free to clone this repository and use it as a template for your own "DSAwithRanit" journey.
 Happy coding! 💻🧑‍💻